 Date Developed: 03/26/2015.
 Source: National Center for Family Professional Partnerships.
 Presenter(s): Malia Corde, Amy Nienhuis, Jane St. John, Susan Bird.
-Type: Webcast.
+Type: Webinar.
 Level: Intermediate.
 Length: 53 minutes.

 Family involvement is essential to the successful development and adoption of health-related programs that affect families.
 Family engagement is now being measured across MCH systems and not just within programs for children with special health care needs (CSHCN).
 Family organizations serving families of CSHCN are already actively engaged in partnerships around how to promote family engagement in health care beyond CSHCN populations.
 This webinar was a panel presentation of three Family to Family Health Information Centers (F2Fs) and Family Voices State Affiliate Organizations (FV SAOs) highlighting examples and lessons learned from their successful partnerships and collaborations on Non-CSHCN initiatives.